Scaffolding Encyclopedia

 The components that make up scaffolding vary widely based on the type of building, project requirements, and surrounding conditions of the construction.
 However, there are some fundamental scaffolding parts that form the basic structure of any scaffold.

-Base Plates & Jacks
+What Are Base Plates and Jacks in Scaffolding?

 scaffolding part base plates